ned14/outcome/Readme.md

    ADL customisation points you can easily implement your own.
 There is a worked example at https://github.com/ned14/outcome/blob/develop/example/error_code_extended.cpp.
-   **WARNING**: Any interfaces used in that example which refer to a `detail` namespace are going to change in the near future.
    - Any operators apart from boolean test, strict equality and inequality comparison.
    - Any ability to change state after construction.